 Discounted Amortized Cost

-Azure manages the costs and usage for Reserved Instances and Service plans differently than other providers.
+Azure manages the costs and usage for Reserved Instances and Savings Plans differently from other providers.
 Due to these differences, total amounts for Discounted Cost and Discounted Amortized Cost will not match when viewing Azure data over a given time frame.
-This may be caused by one or both of the following reasons:

-1. Azure only provides information about upfront purchases of RIs and SPs in the month that the purchase was made.
+This may be caused by one or both of the following reasons: First, Azure provides only information about upfront purchases of RIs and SPs in the month that the purchase was made.
 In all subsequent months, the only visible costs for an upfront RI or SP will be the amortized usage.
-For example, if you fully paid upfront for a 1 year RI in March, the full upfront fee will appear in Discounted Cost when viewing March data only.
-There will be no purchase information when viewing April data through February.
-However, when viewing Discounted Amortized Cost, the amortized usage of that RI will be visible in all months from March through February.
+For example, if you fully paid upfront for a one year RI in March, the full upfront fee will appear in Discounted Cost only when you view the March data.
+There will be no purchase information when you view the data for April through February.
+However, when you are viewing Discounted Amortized Cost, the amortized usage of that RI will be visible in all months from March through February.

-2. When an RI or SP is billed in monthly installments, the monthly fee is based on the full cost of the agreement divided by the number of months in the agreement while the daily amortized usage will be based on the full cost of the agreement divided by the number of days in the agreement.
+Second, when an RI or SP is billed in monthly installments, the monthly fee is based on the full cost of the agreement divided by the number of months in the agreement, while the daily amortized usage will be based on the full cost of the agreement divided by the number of days in the agreement.
 Therefore, the monthly fee for an RI will be the same for the months of February and July despite that the number of days in each month is different.
 However, the daily amortized cost of the RI will be different for each of those months.

 Amortized Cost